signalfx/apmworkshop/apm/k8s/README.md

 ### Exercise 7: Manually instrumenat a Java app

-Lets say you have an app that has your own functions and doesn't only use auto-instrumented frameworks- or doesn't have any of them!
+Let's say you have an app that has your own functions and doesn't only use auto-instrumented frameworks- or doesn't have any of them!
 You can easily manually instrument your functions and have them appear as part of a service, or as an entire service.

 Example is here: